undecaf/typo3-in-a-box/README.md

 It is available at [Docker Hub](https://hub.docker.com/r/undecaf/typo3-in-a-box), uses about 450&nbsp;MB disk space and can run in [Docker](https://www.docker.com/) and [Podman](https://podman.io/).
-No additional container is required.
+No additional container is required, and only a browser needs to be installed at the host to get going.

 Setting up and managing usage scenarios is simplified by a [shell script](#t3-shell-script-reference) for Linux and macOS.